Blog

 Cook County, Minnesota is in USDA Hardiness Zone 3b.
 The average last spring frost is May 20 and first fall frost is September 29.

-Cook County County sits in USDA Zone 3b.
+Cook County sits in USDA Zone 3b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Cook County County's climate?
+Can Hydrangeas grow in Cook County's climate?

 🌱